Sexual misconduct and prevention resources

-A person may also file a complaint with the Department of Education’s Office for Civil Rights regarding an alleged violation of Title IX by calling 1-800-421-3481 or visiting www2.ed.gov/about/offices/list/ocr/complaintintro.html.
+A person may also file a complaint online with the Department of Education’s Office for Civil Rights regarding an alleged violation of Title IX or by calling 1-800-421-3481.

 Individuals who feel they have been victims of sexual misconduct may require time and support in reaching the decision as to whether to make formal complaints.
 There are confidential resources on campus and in the community available to individuals who do not wish to make a formal report to campus authorities or who wish to speak with a confidential resource in addition to making a formal report.
 Information disclosed to a confidential resource will not be shared with other individuals.
 These resources generally only report to the College the fact that an incident occurred without revealing any personally identifying information.
 This also means that disclosures to a confidential resource will not result in a College investigation into an incident.
 These confidential resources include:

-Counselors at Counseling Service can provide emotional and medical support in a safe and confidential space.
-They are not required to disclose your identifying information as they have professional obligations to maintain the confidentiality of their clients.
-They can also help you think through your options for filing a formal report.
+Counseling Services can provide emotional and medical support in a safe and confidential space.
+Counselors are not required to disclose identifying information as they have professional obligations to maintain the confidentiality of their clients.
+They also can help you think through your options for filing a formal report.